-Nationwide and internationally, through JSC Online, students with at least 45 credits can complete a bachelor's degree in one of JSC's undergraduate degree-completion programs available entirely online.
+Nationwide and internationally, through JSC Online, students can complete a bachelor's degree in one of JSC's undergraduate degree-completion programs available entirely online.
 All classes are taught online, with any internship requirements arranged through the student's JSC Online advisor and completed in the student's local area.
 As with EDP, adult students are attracted to the program's multiple course starts, flexible scheduling options, and liberal transfer-credit policies.